 Fruits such as grapes, pomegranates, and berries are some of the super foods.
 They improve the brain function.
 Berries such as blueberries have antioxidant properties.
 Their dark purple skin and are also rich in flavonoids.
 Which are again known to protect the brain against brain damage.
 Also, grapes, as well as pomegranates, are also rich in antioxidants.
 Which boosts the brain power and keeps it protected from oxidative stress.

 Our senior loved ones love chocolates and coffee.
-And research states that their caffeine content does wonders in improving the brain function.
+And research states that their caffeine content does wonders in improving the brain create function.

 Olive oil has received the much-needed attention owing to its various health benefits.
 The polyphenol content of olive oil improves the cognitive functioning.
 Furthermore, according to a study published in Nutritional Neuroscience.
 Olive oils have the neuroprotective effect which protect against aging, Parkinson’s disease as well as Alzheimer’s disease.